skip to content

 The following are some examples of ownership changes that require you to report a change of ownership.

-• Sale to another individual;
+• Sale of licensee to another individual or person;

 • The addition of one or more partners to a partnership; or